 Case Info

-Recent studies have shown that Dupixent use may increase the risk of certain types of cancers known as Cutaneous T-cell Lymphomas (CTCL) ), including its subtypes Mycosis fungoides and Sezary syndrome, by as much as 300% or more in people who used the medication.
-People who used Dupixent and were later diagnosed with CTCL may be eligible for compensation
+Fungoides and Sezary syndrome, by as much as 300% or more in people who used the medication.
+People who used Dupixent and were later diagnosed with CTCL or one of the subtypes may be eligible for compensation

-Dupixent Cutaneous T-cell Lymphoma Cancer Risk
+Cutaneous T-cell Lymphoma Cancer Development

 As part of the immune system, skin plays a major role in the lymphatic system.
 Certain cancers of the lymph system are known as Lymphomas.

 Cutaneous T-cell Lymphoma is a type of cancer that originates in the skin.
-It is one of the non-Hodgkins Lymphoma group of cancers that affects a certain type of white blood cell known as T-cells.
+It is one of the non-Hodgkins Lymphoma group of cancers that affects a type of white blood cell known as T-cells.

 Symptoms of CTCL may include: